danielousa/Portfolio_Power_Platform/Copilot Studio/README.md

 This flow let know the customer now the horary of our gym, by city, and receive the overall schedule of ours activities.

+This is an OnRecognizedIntent node named main.
+It's triggered when one of the specified intents (Qual é o horário de funcionamento do ginásio?, horario funcionamento, horario, horário) is recognized.
+This is the first action inside the main node.
+It asks the user for the city they're interested in.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/43885018-b79e-4be8-a65d-af8e1cce304a)
 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/fde0817e-a2a2-4100-b288-faafbf2cf1e2)